Cubical22/PyGameRepractice/README.md

 - Touches:
     - flashing background upon start and death
-    - using the ob pattern to retain upon dieing
+    - using the ob pattern to retain upon dying
     - saving the top score
 - crazy touches:
     - saving top score on a server with their names 💾